Picture and cover from Tony's book Amazon.Com

 any of us could envision at the time.
 It was a historic moment in many ways.

 Bryan hit the ground running while I developed a strategic plan to promote Tony and the Paralympic Movement.
 We had no time to waste.
 The games in Atlanta were looming.

 I quickly formed a company called Physically Able Sports to work with Bryan in his coach role.
-As Albert Einstein said, “nothing happens in life until something moves”.
+Albert Einstein said, “nothing happens in life until something moves.”
 It was time to move.

 We teamed up and brainstormed ways to help Paralympic Athletes.
-I presented the final strategic plan to Bryan and Tony about a week after starting the plan.
+I presented the final strategic plan to Bryan and Tony about a week after starting the project.
 We all agreed to proceed.

 Bryan focused hard on developing a training plan for Tony

 Volpentest, the best Paralympic Sprinter in the world; I focused on breaking long-standing barriers

 to help Paralympic athletes become full-time professional athletes like others

 We had to create our roadmaps in training and sports promotion because there were no blueprints or roadmaps for what we wanted to accomplish in the Paralympic Movement.